directus/directus/docs/cloud/glossary.md

 ### Standard

-The Standard Tier is perfect for most production-ready use cases, providing Projects with custom URLs, upgraded server power and the configuration options:
+The Standard Tier is perfect for most production-ready use cases, providing Projects with custom URLs, upgraded server power and the following configuration options:

 - **Project URLs and/or Slug** — Customize URL slug _(if available of course)_.
 - **Node Type** — Choose between [General Purpose and Performance Nodes](#nodes).